spiral/docs/application/testing.md

 Testing your code is essential in order to develop reliable application.
 Besides classic unit tests for your services and/or controllers you are able to test your application as whole using isolated environment.

 ## BaseTest
 Locate this file in `tests` directory of your application, by default it configured to work with default `.env`.
-Test build in a way so your application will be constructed and destroyed completely for each test case:
+Test built in a way so your application will be constructed and destroyed completely for each test case:

 ```php
 abstract class BaseTest extends TestCase